microsoft/AzureTRE/docs/concepts.md

 ## Workspace Service

-A Workspace Service is a service, created as a building block, with pre-configured set of resources that can be applied to a workspace.
+A workspace service is a service, created as a building block, with pre-configured set of resources that can be applied to a workspace.

 Examples of Workspace Services are: